 Unless you’re writing long-form paragraphs for classic book content, please make the content on your website scannable and enjoyable to users.

-When you format the content on your WordPress site to be scannable, you do the users favor.
+When you format the content on your WordPress site to be scannable, you do the users a favor.
 The way they navigate through your content should not be interrupted at all.
-An improved content scannability will lead to:
+An improved content readability will lead to: